Architecture

 Autobase Console

-- Console UI provides a web interface for creating clusters, launching operations, and monitoring status.
+- Console UI provides the web interface for creating clusters, reviewing topology, launching operations, editing configuration, and monitoring cluster status.

-- Console API receives requests from the UI, stores and reads data from the Console DB, and triggers automation tasks when required.
+- Console API implements the platform backend.
+It handles requests from the UI, validates input, manages cluster state, interacts with the Console DB, and starts automation tasks when required.

-- Console DB stores cluster metadata, server information, settings, operation results, and current status.
+- Console DB stores platform data, including cluster metadata, server inventory, configuration, operation history, execution results, logs, and current status.

 PostgreSQL Cluster